Portuguese Chamber Orchestra: History

-OCP opened the first Arts Festival of Coimbra, in 2009, and since then has played concerts in the cities of Almada, Castelo Branco, Vila Viçosa, in the festivals of Alcobaça, Leiria and Paços de Brandão, at the Christmas concerts in Lisbon and at the "Festival ao Largo" from the TNSC.
+OCP opened the first arts festival of Coimbra in 2009, and since then has played concerts in the cities of Almada, Castelo Branco, Vila Viçosa, in the festivals of Alcobaça, Leiria and Paços de Brandão, at the Christmas concerts in Lisbon and at the Festival ao Largo from the Teatro Nacional de São Carlos.
 In 2013, OCP was the orchestra chosen by the DGPC to take part in the "Network of Concerts 2013 – Classical Music" tour, with presentations in Convent of Christ (Tomar), Jerónimos Monastery, Batalha Monastery and Alcobaça Monastery.

 Portuguese Youth Orchestra

 The Portuguese Youth Orchestra (JOP, Jovem Orquestra Portuguesa) is the national youth orchestra of Portugal, launched as OCPzero in 2010.

 The orchestra made its debut at Young Euro Classic in 2015.

 It is a member of the European Federation of National Youth Orchestras.